-Bucky Pizzarelli turned 94 on January 9th.
-Lew Shaw interviewed him for this profile when both men were a mere 88.
+Bucky Pizzarelli died on April 1st, 2020, he was 94.
+Lew Shaw interviewed him for this profile when both men were 88.
+Read our obituary for him.

 Having a conversation with John “Bucky” Pizzarelli is like chatting with an old friend, especially when you discovered you’ve both had many of the same life experiences.
 Such was the case when I sat down with the legendary guitarist during a break at the North Carolina Jazz Festival.
 It wasn’t long before we discovered that:

 - Bucky is my senior by five days.